crxjs/chrome-extension-tools/README.md

 <div style="padding-left: 30px; padding-bottom: 10px;">

 <details>
-<summary>Why does the rollup.config.js only need the manifest.json as an entry point?</summary>
+<summary>Why does the rollup.config.js only need the manifest as an entry point?</summary>
 <br>
-WOP: RP-CE parses your manifest, grabbing your background page, content scripts, option page and popup page
+`rollup-plugin-chrome-extension` parses your manifest and bundles the scripts in your background page, content scripts, option page and popup page
 </details>

 <details>